sherifabdlnaby/elastdocker/README.md

 - Configured as Production Single Node Cluster.
 (With a multi-node option for experimenting).
 - Security Enabled (under basic license).
-- SSL Enabled for Transport Layer.
+- SSL Enabled for Transport Layer and Kibana.
 - Use Docker-Compose and `.env` to configure your stack.
 - Automated Script that initializes and persist Elasticsearch's Keystore and SSL Certifications.
-- Curator Preconfigured for Automated Snapshotting (Need to setup S3 Repository).
+- Curator with Crond preconfigured for Automated Scheduled tasks (e.g Snapshots to S3).
 - Self-Monitoring Metrics Enabled.
 - Prometheus Exporters for Stack Metrics.
 - Filebeat instance for shipping Stack logs to Elasticsearch itself.